 Free Bus Service

-Coconino County Parks and Recreation teamed up with NAIPTA (Mountain Line Bus) to offer FREE bus service to the Coconino County Fair.
+Coconino County Parks and Recreation is partnering with NAIPTA (Mountain Line Bus) to offer FREE bus service to the Coconino County Fair.
 Enjoy a convenient, comfortable, hassle-free way to travel to the Fair!

 We offer a shuttle stop on Saturday and Sunday from Flagstaff's East Side, at Coconino County Health Department's office (2625 N. King St.).
 The first bus departs King St. at 10 a.m. and buses leave every 30 minutes.
 The last bus departs the Fair for King St. at 10:30 p.m.

 South Flagstaff / NAU